-All of these rules and strategies, when evaluated together, become difficult to understand fully, so you might want to consider consulting with a financial advisor who has experience counseling optionees and has a familiarity with your stock.
-The advisor should understand how to use special provisions in your stock plans, such as swaps and reloads, to your best advantage.
+All of these rules and strategies, when evaluated together, become difficult to understand fully, so you might want to consider consulting with a financial professional who has experience counseling optionees and has a familiarity with your stock.
+The financial professional should understand how to use special provisions in your stock plans, such as swaps and reloads, to your better advantage.

 Diversify in retirement accounts.
 Should your company stock represent too large a portion of your retirement savings for your risk tolerance, examine ways to reduce overconcentration, which can quickly grow in years when your company stock performs very well.
 If your company makes matching contributions in stock, and especially if the plan restricts you from moving your employer-match portion, the accumulation can sneak up on you.

 Employees of some of America’s best-known companies have experienced some not-so-well-known, but nevertheless spectacular, stock-price collapses.
 Well-publicized debacles during the last decade are familiar.
 Less well remembered are the declines of household names like Sears or Bristol-Myers Squibb.
 Even the employees of financial companies like Lehman Brothers, who might have been expected to know better, have made the mistake of betting their entire retirement future on the company stock.

 If you face this high-risk circumstance, diversify your contributions in as orderly a fashion as you can, consistent with your company’s rules.
 Make sure to allocate your retirement-plan portfolio across multiple sections of market segments available in your plan (e.g. growth, value, large cap, small cap, international, and bonds).